DCodeMorris/ePortfolio/index.md

 </p>

 <p style="text-indent: 55px;">
 My artifact was created during CS-330 Computer Graphics and Visualization class, which took place in May of 2022 during my 22EW5 term at SNHU.
-I determined this was the best project to enhance because I know OpenGL is a widely used API that has been around for a long time and is still used in top businesses and supported by current hardware.
+I determined this was the best project to enhance due to OpenGL being a widely utilized API that has been around for a long time and is still used in top businesses and supported by current hardware.
 With most of the world still using OpenGL, I will have a larger pool of opportunities with my knowledge and skills, enhancing my artifact.
 </p>

 <p style="text-indent: 55px;">